 Talk part of Native American Heritage Month

-Sealaska Heritage Institute (SHI) this week will sponsor a lecture on the Indigenous knowledge of the people of Yakutat, in recognition of Native American Heritage Month.
+Sealaska Heritage Institute (SHI) this week will sponsor a lecture on the power and cultural practice of carrying names, in recognition of Native American Heritage Month.

 Sealaska Heritage Institute is a private nonprofit founded in 1980 to perpetuate and enhance Tlingit, Haida and Tsimshian cultures of Southeast Alaska.
 Its goal is to promote cultural diversity and cross-cultural understanding through public services and events.
 SHI also conducts social scientific and public policy research that promotes Alaska Native arts, cultures, history and education statewide.
 The institute is governed by a Board of Trustees and guided by a Council of Traditional Scholars, a Native Artist Committee and a Southeast Regional Language Committee.

 CONTACT: Amy Fletcher, SHI Media and Publications Director, 907.586.9116, email@example.com.